 Note that revisions are not allowed for some assessments.
 These assessments include, but are not limited, to

-- Learner Responsibility - Sleep, Flexibility, and Nutrition Research Quizzes - S.M.A.R.T.
-Sleep Goal and Process Reflection - Wellness Reflection igniting and nurturing creative, ethical scientific minds that advance the human condition
+- Learner Responsibility - Sleep, Cardiorespiratory Endurance, and Group Project Quiz - S.M.A.R.T.
+Sleep Goal and Process Reflection - Wellness Reflection

 All Wellness courses are graded A - D with the following grade scale: